Chinmayamission/CFF/docs/payment/paymentMethods/text.md

 }
 ```

-`text`: Text that shows up on the payment screen
+`text`: Text that shows up on the payment screen.
+Can also be HTML.